SarahSalvatore/FullStackDevPortfolio-Backend/README.md

 - A package.json file and a package-lock.json file.
 - Routes can be found via the routes folder.
 - Controllers can be found via the controllers folder.
-- The data folder contains two json files (users and entries) in place of a database.
+- The data folder contains two empty json files (users and entries) in place of a database.
-- Node modules, .env and other pertinent items have been included in a .gitignore file.
+- Node modules, .env, users/entries.json, and other pertinent items have been included in a .gitignore file.

 ## Contributions